wavefrontHQ/docs/pages/doc/start_trial.md

     You are redirected back to the VMware Cloud Services Console.
 1. Select a VMware Cloud organization or create a new one.

-    {% include note.html content="If you want to register the service on an organization, you must have the **Organization Owner** role for that organization." %}
+    {% include note.html content="If you want to onboard the service in an existing organization, you must have the **Organization Owner** role for that organization." %}

    To create an organization:

    1. Click **Create New Organization**.
-   2. Enter an organization name.
+   1. Enter an organization name.
-   3. Enter the address for your organization or choose and existing one if you have already added an address for your account.
+   1. Enter the address for your organization or choose and existing one if you have already added an address for your account.
-   4. Enter the payment details information.
+   1. Enter the payment details information.
-   5. Review the Cloud Services Terms of Service and select the check box to agree.
+   1. Review the Cloud Services Terms of Service and select the check box to agree.

+    Initially, you are the only user who belongs to the newly created organization.
+You have the **Organization Owner** role for that organization.

 6. Click **Continue**.

    You are redirected to the Operations for Applications GUI.
+You are logged with your VMware account.

+   Your initial Operations for Applications service role is **User** but, as an **Organization Owner**, you can change it.